lainslie-18/predicting_cryptocurrency_price_with_TSA/README.md

 ### Project Goal

-* To use time series analysis to analyze cryptocurrency prices and develop a model that can predict changes in prices
+* To use time series analysis to analyze cryptocurrency prices and develop a model that can predict changes in prices.

 ### Project Description

 Cryptocurrency is a massive and growing industry that provides incredible opportunity for profit but also comes with risk of loss due to its volatility.
 With models that can identify trends and predict upcoming price changes, these risks can be mitigated.

+The cryptocurrency used in this analysis are HOLO USD (HOT1-USD) and NEM USD (XEM-USD).
+Both have a little over $1B market capitalization at the time of this report.

 ### Initial Hypotheses/Questions